-Budgeted cost: £ 4242
+Budgeted cost: £ 6000

-Activity Evidence that supports this approach Challenge number(s) addressed Provide specific and precise catch-up support in conjunction with the National Tutoring Programme for disadvantaged pupils through a programme of effective tutoring in early reading and phonics tailored to pupils' needs, including the use of effective feedback.
-EducationEndowmentFoundationTeaching ToolkitSmall Group Tuition Small group tuition has an average impact of four months' additional progress over the course of a year.EducationEndowmentFoundation Teaching ToolkitOne-to-OneTuitionStudies undertaken in primary schools tend to show greater impact (+6 months) compared with secondary schools (+4 months).
+Activity Evidence that supports this approach Challenge number(s) addressed Provide specific and precise catch-up support in conjunction Education Endowment Foundation Teaching Toolkit 1, 3, 4 with the National Tutoring Programme for disadvantaged pupils through a programme of effective tutoring in early reading and phonics tailored to pupils' needs, including the use of effective feedback.
+Small Group Tuition Small group tuition has an average impact of four months' additional progress over the course of a year.
+Education Endowment Foundation Teaching Toolkit One-to-One Tuition Studies undertaken in primary schools tend to show greater impact (+6 months) compared with secondary schools (+4 months).
 Short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (up to ten weeks) appear to result in optimum impact.
-1, 3, 4, 5, Provide targeted interventions in reading, writing and Education Endowment Foundation Toolkit 1, 3, 4, 5 mathematics out-of- class, delivered by teaching assistants Teacher Assistant Interventions Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
+Provide targeted interventions in reading, writing and mathematics out-of- class, delivered by teaching assistants Education Endowment Foundation Toolkit Teacher Assistant Interventions Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
 Often interventions are based on a clearly specified approach which teaching assistants have been trained to deliver.
-Using the high-quality training our teaching assistant will undertake to become an ELSA (Emotional Literacy Support Assistant) the programme will be implement to support the social and emotional needs effectively.
+1, 3, 4 Using the high-quality training our teaching assistant has undertaken to become an ELSA (Emotional Literacy Support Assistant) the programme will be implement to support the social and emotional needs effectively.
 Education Endowment Foundation Toolkit Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-1, 2, 3, 4, 5
+1, 2, 3, 4 Increase participation in peripatetic music programmes to enhance the curriculum and encourage talents whilst building cultural capital for pupils.
+Arts Participation - Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
+3, 4